orithena/NoiselessTouchESP32/README.md

 Returns the raw value after ignoring outliers, calculating the mean value and clamping the value in the current hysteresis range.
 Generally returns something between 0 and 90 (with the normal open value in my setup being between 50 and 70).
+This is the function to use when you need steady measurement values.

 ```
 int direction = touchbutton.changed();